jfrog/charts/stable/artifactory/README.md

 ### Use an external Database

 #### PostgreSQL
-There are cases where you will want to use an external PostgreSQL with a different database name e.g. `my-artifactory-db`, then you need set a custom PostgreSQL connection URL, where `databaseName=my-artifactory-db`.
+There are cases where you will want to use an external PostgreSQL with a different database name e.g. `my-artifactory-db`, then you need set a custom PostgreSQL connection URL, where `my-artifactory-db` is the name of the database.

 This can be done with the following parameters
 ```bash